Berat Albayrak: Political career

 Berat Albayrak entered the Turkish Grand National Assembly as a member of parliament for the Justice and Development Party (AKP) in the 7 June 2015 elections.
 On 12 September 2015, during the 5th Ordinary Congress of the AKP, he was appointed to the party's Central Executive and Decision Board (MKYK).
 Following the general elections of 1 November 2015, he became the minister of energy and natural resources in the 64th government, a position he also held in the 65th government.
 On 21 May 2017, at the 3rd Extraordinary Congress of the AKP, he was once again appointed to the MKYK.

 After the 2017 constitutional referendum, which introduced the presidential system of government, Albayrak was appointed as the minister of treasury and finance in the first cabinet of the new system following the 2018 general elections.
 On 12 September 2018, he was also appointed as the deputy chairman of the Turkey Wealth Fund, and on 2 October 2018, he became a member of the Defense Industry Executive Committee by presidential decree.

 Additionally, on 15 July 2018, Albayrak was selected as a member of the Supreme Military Council (YAŞ) by presidential decree.
 On 8 November 2020, he resigned from his position as Minister of Treasury and Finance for health reasons.

-Ministry of Energy career
+Ministry of Energy

 During Berat Albayrak's tenure, significant energy exploration and infrastructure projects were launched.
 For the first time in Turkey, airborne gravity-magnetic data collection was implemented over a wide region, including Şemdinli, Cizre, Van, and Siirt.
 Additionally, the country's first deep drilling project was carried out in Çukurca, Hakkâri, reaching a depth of 4,500 meters.
 As a result of these initiatives, Turkey Petroleum Corporation (TPAO) is now producing 60,000 barrels of oil per day in the Şırnak/Gabar region, with plans to increase production to 100,000 barrels per day in the near future.